barais/cloudnativetochaosengineering/slides/plan.md

 - Heterogeneous and Distributed Services
    - Heterogeneous: The infrastructure on which the service runs is composed of a set of different nodes and networks
-      - From microcontroller based sensors and devices to cloud.
+      - From microcontroller based sensors and devices to cloud
    - Distributed: The implementation of the services is composed of a set of independent processes communicating asynchronously
       - Truly distributed services implementation is required in order to provide useful and reliable services which take advantage of the infrastructure